Ke'Bryan Hayes Player Props: Pirates vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Blue Jays pitching staff ranks eighth in the league.
+- The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff ranks fifth in MLB.

-- The Blue Jays have the 13th-ranked team ERA across all league pitching staffs (4.22).
+- The Blue Jays' 4.15 team ERA ranks 13th among all league pitching staffs.

-- The Blue Jays rank 23rd in baseball in home runs surrendered (44 total, 1.3 per game).
+- Blue Jays pitchers combine to allow 45 total home runs at a rate of 1.3 per game (to rank 23rd in baseball).

-- Berrios (2-3) takes the mound for the Blue Jays in his seventh start of the season.
-He's put together a 5.29 ERA in 34 2/3 innings pitched, with 34 strikeouts.
+- Kikuchi (4-0) gets the starting nod for the Blue Jays in his seventh start of the season.
+He has a 4.02 ERA in 31 1/3 innings pitched, with 30 strikeouts.

-- His last time out came on Monday against the Boston Red Sox, when the righty tossed 5 1/3 innings, surrendering five earned runs while allowing 11 hits.
+- The lefty's most recent time out was on Tuesday against the Boston Red Sox, when he tossed 4 1/3 innings, surrendering five earned runs while giving up nine hits.

+- The 31-year-old has an ERA of 4.02, with 8.6 strikeouts per nine innings, in six games this season.
+Opponents are batting .273 against him.

 © 2023 Data Skrive.
 All rights reserved.